mnassrib/installing-hadoop-cluster/README.md

 	## Setup Environment variables
-		cd   --to move to your home directory vi .bash_profile  --Check the bash_profile file for variables
+		cd   --to move to your home directory vi .bash_profile  --check the bash_profile file for variables

 			Add the following under the JAVA Environment Variables section into the .bash_profile file
 			---------------------------------------